mvolkmann/blog/src/swift-ui.md

 It supports many features including data validation, undo/redo, and lazy loading.

-The easiest way to setup use of Core Data is to check the "Use Core Data" checkbox on the options panel when creating a new project.
+One way to setup use of Core Data is to check the "Use Core Data" checkbox on the options panel when creating a new project.
-While it is possible to add the use of Core Data to an existing app, the setup steps are quite involved.
+This adds all the setup code and UI code for a simple app that allows creating, deleting, and listing `Item` entities.
+It can then be modified to work with other kinds of entities.

+Another way is to not check the "Use Core Data" checkbox and set it up manually.
+As shown below, the steps to do this are not difficult.

 The generated files setup use of Core Data.
 The file `{app-name}App.swift` registers an "environment"